py2ai/py2ai.github.io/_posts/2018-09-03-One-Hot-Encoding.md

 2: Class C
 ```
 In neural networks when we need pick a class from classes, we have output nodes equal to the number of classes.
-Each node shows the probability that it may matches classA, classB or classC.
+Each node shows the probability that it may matches Class A, Class B or Class C.
 It may look like this:
-ClassA has probability equal to 0.1
+Class A has probability equal to 0.1
-ClassB has probability equal to 0.2
+Class B has probability equal to 0.2
-ClassZc has probability equal to 0.7
+Class C has probability equal to 0.7

 Although it looks inefficient from the storage perspective, but it is very efficient for the training.
 Moreover, it complements argmax function, that saves us writing a lot of code.